Below you will find some of the more common terms in the vaping world.

 Analog – What electronic cigarette users (vapers) call a traditional (or real) tobacco cigarette.

-Atomizer (Atty) – The atomizer is a the heating unit of the electronic cigarette.
+Atomizer (Atty) – The atomizer is the heating unit of the electronic cigarette.
 Usually metal wire wrapped around a core.
-It get hot when electricity from the power source is applied and “vaporized” the e-liquid.
-The generates the vapor.
+It gets hot when electricity from the power source is applied and “vaporizes” the e-liquid.
+This is what generates the vapor.

 Automatic Devices or Batteries – Automatic batteries or devices will activate the heating element automatically when a puff is taken.
 You do not have to use a button to activate the heating element.